Magnolia Chicken Timplados Hotshots: 2005–2016: The Yap and Pingris era

+2005–2010: New talents emerge and the end of the Purefoods era

 Prior to the start of the 2005–06 Fiesta Conference, Purefoods replaced their TJ Hotdogs moniker with the Chunkee Giants.
 The Chunkee Giants was a reference to the company's new chunky corned beef product Purefoods Chunkee Corned Beef.
 Purefoods selected PBL MVP Jondan Salvador with the fourth pick in the first round of the draft.
 To further strengthen its line-up, the team traded future draft picks to Air21 to acquire Marc Pingris and Egay Billones.
 They also signed veteran guard Roger Yap.
 They also hired Marquin Chandler as import and went on to record a 10–6 first-place finish in the classification phase, earning them an outright semis berth.

 The Giants beat the up-and-coming Express in six games of the semifinals.
 They lost in the finals of the tournament to Red Bull in six games.
 But their runner-up finish was the best since winning the 2002 Governors' Cup.
 Chandler won Best Import honors while Raymundo lost to Enrico Villanueva for Best Player of the Conference honors.

 In the 2006 PBA Philippine Cup, the Chunkee Giants finished with a 12–4 record and a first-place finish in the classification phase, earning them an outright semifinals berth for the second consecutive time.
 However, on May 14, in a game against Red Bull, Eugene Tejada suffered a freak injury, which resulted to his paralyzation.
 In the semifinals, Purefoods won the series in seven games after trailing Alaska 1–3, becoming only the second team since the 1991 Ginebra San Miguel team to come back from a 1–3 deficit in a PBA best-of-seven series.
 In six games, the Chunkee Giants won the 2006 Philippine Cup, 4–2, over Red Bull.
 It was Purefoods' first title since the 2002 Governors' Cup, and the first All-Filipino Cup title since 1997.
 Pingris was named as the Finals MVP.